 There are many special places to visit in New River Gorge National Park and Preserve.
 The park offers breath-taking views from the rim of the gorge, a wide variety of plants and animals that make the park their home, and many historic sites that help tell the story of people in the area.
 There are places that offer the excitement of white-water rafting or rock climbing, to places more suited for relaxation and reflection.
 A good place to begin exploring this unique area is from one of the visitor centers.
 There you can get maps, information, ask questions, and plan your course through the park.
-Below is a list of places you may want to consider visiting during your time at New River Gorge National River.
+Below is a list of places you may want to consider visiting during your time at New River Gorge National Park and Preserve.

 Perched on the edge of the gorge 1400 feet above the river, Grandview provides some of the best views of the gorge